AnalogFolk/folk-style/content/en/javascript.md

 defined or grabbed from the store inside the mixin then the Component where the mixin is defined has to contain the property.

-This is error prone.
+This is error-prone.
 In order to avoid this, the value should be grabbed inside the mixin.
 Vue is clever enough to avoid duplication of work.

 ##### Use PascalCase for single file components

-Pascal case has better integration with IDEs so use of this standard gives better QoL for devs, kebab-case is only a consideration in case insensitive operating systems.
+Pascal case has better integration with IDEs so use of this standard gives better QoL for devs, kebab-case is only a consideration in case-insensitive operating systems.

 ##### Use a prefix for Base component names

-Presentational dumb or pure components should have a prefix in your project which distinguishes them from other non pure components.
+Presentational dumb or pure components should have a prefix in your project which distinguishes them from other non-pure components.

 ##### Use PascalCase for component names